-While reviewing websites, quite often we find sites that already have become a victim of Google Panda’s algorithm, or run the risk of getting “Pandalized”.
+We quite often find sites that have become a victim of Google Panda’s algorithm, or run the risk of getting “Pandalized”.
 A site runs the risk of being hit by Panda when it has a lot of low quality pages.
 In this post I want to give you some quick insights into what Google Panda is and how you can prevent from getting hit by it.

 What is Google Panda?

 A quick intro by yours truly on what Google Panda is:

 In all, Panda usually affects your site because you have too many low quality pages as a proportion of your overall number of pages.
 So you need to fix your low quality pages in order for that ratio to become healthy again.
 You can fix problems with low quality pages in two ways:

 - You improve the content and quality of these pages.
 This means adding more well written content, but it often also means making sure you don’t have too many ads on the page and improve the UX of the page.

 - You remove these low quality pages or disallow the search engine access to the pages.
 This last method is often called a “Panda diet”

 Identifying which low quality pages to fix